A look at COVID-19 reopening plans across the country

 Youth activities have resumed with restrictions and outdoor public gatherings, such as concerts and festivals, are allowed with up to 150 people.
 A work-from-home order has been lifted, but it is still recommended.

-All remaining restrictions will lift on July 1 after the province reached its vaccination threshold for the third and final phase of reopening.
+All remaining restrictions will lift on July 1 after the province reaches its vaccination threshold for the third and final phase of reopening.

 There will no longer be limits on weddings, funerals or bans on indoor social gatherings.
 There will also be no more limits on gyms, sports or fitness activities, no more capacity limits at restaurants, in retail stores or in places of worship.